CleanWire/QMUN/README.md

 This is the central website for your QMUN needs wether you're a Faculty Advisor, a Student or the DAIS.

+### WIFI

+Here are the credentials to sign in the WIFI.

+SSID: RandomWIFI5Ghz
+Password: VeryStrongPassw0rd!

 ### Student

 Please select your committee :